List of The Real Housewives of Salt Lake City episodes

 The Real Housewives of Salt Lake City is an American reality television series that premiered November 11, 2020, on Bravo.
-The series' sixth season chronicles the lives of seven women in and around Salt Lake City— Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose, Angie Katsanevas and Bronwyn Newport—as they balance their personal and business lives, along with their social circle.
+The series' seventh season chronicles the lives of seven women in and around Salt Lake City— Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose, Angie Katsanevas and Bronwyn Newport—as they balance their personal and business lives, along with their social circle.

-Former cast members featured over the previous seasons are: Jen Shah (1-3), Jennie Nguyen (2) and Monica Garcia (4).
+Former cast members featured over the previous seasons are: Jen Shah (1–3), Jennie Nguyen (2) and Monica Garcia (4).

-As of November 18, 2025, 104 original episodes of The Real Housewives of Salt Lake City have aired.
+As of September 23, 2026, 115 original episodes of The Real Housewives of Salt Lake City have aired.